juanibiapina/roadrunner/README.md

 #### rbenv section

-Triggers when current directory contains a `.ruby-version` file
+Triggers when current directory or any of its ancestors contains a `.ruby-version` file

 - `%version%`: The contents of the `.ruby-version` file